omarBenSghaier86/demo/README.md

   docker compose -f src/main/docker/kafka.yml up -d
 - Pull and run Postgres Image
   docker compose -f src/main/docker/postgres.yml up -d
+- Build Project
+ mvn clean install
 - Run project with maven
 ./mvnw
 - Run project with docker
   docker compose -f src/main/docker/app.yml up -d

+## Hazelcast
+ as provider to perform the transaction between application and database , it s used on high level treatment , for our case we case wee need only to Handle the high availability of order ,
+ Kafka answer well for this case